Esc0nder/ultra-sonic-alert-/README.md

 but i still thought it might be worth posting anyway

 what youll need:

-esp32(i use the esp-wroom-32 but should work on othera) HC-SR04 ultrasonic sensor jumper/dupont wires
+esp32(i use the esp-wroom-32 but should work on others)

+HC-SR04 ultrasonic sensor

+jumper/dupont wires

 optional:
 LED

+breadboards
 pinout:
 ultrasonic sensor to esp